Orbea Laufey 2021 — An Affordable and Versatile Basque Hardtail

-Why a hardtail instead of a full-suspension?
+Why choose a hardtail instead of a full-suspension bike?

-What speak for these bikes is that they only use front fork suspension to take the impact of any bumps and shocks from the trail or road, compared to full suspension MTBs that have suspension in the rear.
+What speaks for these bikes is that they only use front fork suspension to take the impact of any bumps and shocks from the trail or road, compared to full suspension MTBs that have suspension in the rear.

 With only front suspension, these bikes can perform better in many different environments, instead of specializing in one as a full suspension MTB does (XC, Trail, All-mountain, Enduro).

 Additionally, they are less complex in terms of parts and mechanics, meaning they are easier to maintain and require repairs less frequently.

 This is an affordable bike, performing over its modest price take and suitable for many types of riders, whether you’re a mountain biking veteran or a newbie with lofty ambitions.
 A huge benefit of this bike is that Orbea allows pre-purchase upgrades to many of the components.

 Here are the main specs and geometry details:

 - Headtube: 65.5°